GEORDIE DIALECT WORDS I to L

 Keeker: A mine inspector.

-Keel: A boat for carrying coal to ships in the river and operated by Keelmen.
+Keel: A boat for carrying coal to ships in the river and once operated by the Keelmen who lived in the Sandgate area of the Newcastle quayside.

 Ket: Rubbish, offal or waste, see also Ket(s) below.
 From a Viking word for waste meat.